Matt4C6F656872/Starless-Sky/docs/religion/saints/the-sunforged.md

 Only a handful of people know of this name found in the archives deep under Alhar.
+It is recorded that The Sunforged has been made saint in a forgotten age, but not much else is known.